Open-Speech-EkStep/data-acquisition-pipeline/README.md

-If you like our data collection pipeline_, ⭐ the project to support its development!_
+If you like our data collection pipeline, ⭐ the project to support its development!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents